Element formation in radiation-hydrodynamics simulations of kilonovae: Conclusions

 From a qualitative point of view, our averaged results for nucleosynthesis yields in Fig.~\ref{fig:final_abs} align with other predictions in the literature, \eg~\citep{Cowan:2019pkx, Perego:2021dpw}.
-Our analysis reveals a connection between the production of light (first peak and below) and third-peak elements with late disk and dynamical ejecta respectively, in agreement with \cite{Martin:2015hxa, Cowan:2019pkx}.
+Our analysis reveals a connection between the production of light \newtxt{(below second peak)} and third-peak elements with late disk and dynamical ejecta respectively, in agreement with \cite{Martin:2015hxa, Cowan:2019pkx}.
 Figure~\ref{fig:light_curves} shows that the outer lanthanides curtain shields the radiation produced by the inner disk ejecta, thus preventing them to give the significant contribution to the blue component of the kilonova predicted by \cite{Metzger:2014ila, Siegel:2019mlp, Curtis:2023zfo}.
-The polar part of our ejecta evolves from higher $Y_e$ and produces very few heavy $r$-process elements; this is consistent with the link discussed in \cite{Kasen:2017sxr, Tanaka:2017qxj, Nicholl:2017ahq, Perego:2017wtu} between the blue kilonova component and these sections of the unbound material.
+The polar part of our ejecta evolves from higher $Y_e$ and produces few heavy $r$-process elements; this is consistent with the link discussed in \cite{Kasen:2017sxr, Tanaka:2017qxj, Nicholl:2017ahq, Perego:2017wtu} between the blue kilonova component and these sections of the unbound material.

-We compared the time evolution of the nuclear abundances from previous work that utilized the same NN but in post-processing \citep{Perego:2020evn}.
-We find significant quantitative differences for some of the analyzed elements (a qualitative agreement is found only for some specific shells in our simulation).
-In particular, in the innermost part of the ejecta, we find discrepancies of up to four orders of magnitudes in the final abundances of all the elements represented in Fig.~\ref{fig:spec_abs}, except for $^3$H, $^4$He and $^{88}$Sr. The differences are due to the coupling of the NN with the radiation-hydrodynamic evolution.
-This also affects the predictions for the global nucleosynthesis yields.
-We find a deviation of a factor $\gtrsim 10 \%$ consistently for all $r$-process peaks (see the bottom panel of Fig.~\ref{fig:final_abs}).
+\newtxt{We compared the final results for the nucleosynthesis yields with a \snec run where a homologous expansion is prescribed from $t = 10$~ms. Neglecting the details of the radiation-hydrodynamics evolution of the ejecta introduces} deviations $\gtrsim 10\%$ for all \newtxt{the mass numbers} (see the bottom panel of Fig.~\ref{fig:final_abs}). \newtxt{In particular, the final abundances of some light ($A \lesssim 50$) and second $r$-process peak elements differ of almost one order of magnitude.} We \newtxt{also} compared the time evolution of the nuclear abundances with a post-processing method analogous to a previous work that utilized the same NN \citep{Perego:2020evn}.
+We found significant quantitative differences for some of the analyzed elements (a qualitative agreement is found only for some specific shells in our simulation).
+In particular, we found discrepancies of \newtxt{several orders of magnitude in the evolution of $^4$He, $^{56}$Fe, deuterium, tritium, and free protons, see} Fig.~\ref{fig:spec_abs}.
+The differences are due \newtxt{both} to the coupling of the NN with the radiation-hydrodynamic evolution \newtxt{and to the grid introduced by the post-processing method on the initial thermodynamic conditions}.

 The inclusion of an extra energy term mimicking a jet only affects the dynamic evolution of the polar regions of the ejecta, without altering the global, qualitative predictions of the $r$-process nucleosynthesis.